Howdy to you!!

 ground and tried to show the baby grackle how to get under the fence.
 The adult

-grackle walked under the fence twice showing the baby how to do it.
-It only
+grackle walked under the wall twice, showing the baby how to do it.
+It took two tries for the baby grackle to get under our fence.
+While

 did the other two.
 It was amazing watching them and seeing them learn to fly.